thorinii/ast-editor-experiments/README.md

 * Render a keymap chart
   * Based on the actual keybinding table
 * Immutable state & dispatch/reducer system
+  * Use Object.freeze
 * Asynchronous compilation
+  * Compile and test the code
+    * Render the result in an output pane
 * Better one-line rendering support (use complexity or approximate length)
 * More rolling up of nested things (in the core AST as well)
   * Lambda